Dr. Harold Leavitt biography, theory and books

 His view and thoughts about management psychology were worldwide demanded.
 It was for this reason also not rare that he traveled around the world to provide presentations and share his findings.

 Harold Leavitt’s research positively influenced MBA program curriculums, which led to new programs that were designed based upon the latest information.
-The study of Harold Leavitt has consequently impacted educational systems but also business management.
+The study of Leavitt has consequently impacted educational systems but also business management.

-Harold Leavitt had a positive personality and a proactive working attitude.
+Leavitt had a positive personality and a proactive working attitude.
 His leadership style was an example for others.
 His colleagues and partners stated that Harold was a kind person, and it was nice to be surrounded by him.
 Harold was also known for his love for sweets.
-According to the people who he was surrounded by, Harold Leavitt always took at least two desserts when he goes out for dinner.
+According to the people who he was surrounded by, Leavitt always took at least two desserts when he goes out for dinner.

 Harold Leavitt quotes